unt-libraries/untl-metadata-documentation/docs/guides/patent.rst

 5. To find more information on formatting for any field, read the appropriate page in the :doc:`full guidelines </input-guidelines-descriptive>`

-    -   Click on the field's title link on this page *or*
+    -   Click on the "more guidelines" links on this page *or*
     -   Click on the "More" link at the top of the field in the editing form

 .. _patent-title: